Whats A Code Blue At A Hospital

 Defining Code Blue

 At its core, a Code Blue signifies that a patient is experiencing a life-threatening medical crisis, typically cardiac arrest (the heart stops beating) or respiratory arrest (breathing stops).
-However, it can also be called for other situations where a patient's condition is rapidly deteriorating and poses an immediate risk of death, such as severe anaphylaxis or a massive pulmonary embolism.
+Even so, it can also be called for other situations where a patient's condition is rapidly deteriorating and poses an immediate risk of death, such as severe anaphylaxis or a massive pulmonary embolism.

 The key characteristics that define a Code Blue situation include: